skibrianski/abstraction/README.md

   the best practice here is to store generated types with the most concrete type possible to avoid this issue. often, this is not ideal.
 - refactoring cannot be done automatically in an IDE
-- if classes are not found, use full class paths to load. there are limitations to what short class names can be loaded automatically.
+- if classes are not found, use full class paths to load. while inner and outer classes some parent and child classes of what is used in the module are loaded automatically, there are some limitations.

 ## todo